Yarpole, St Leonards Church

 At the top of the tower, you can see horizontal timbers with quatrefoil decoration.
 The current bell-frame is 16th or early 17th century and carries a ring of 3 bells.
-The oldest is mid-15th century, the others dating to 1605 and 1652.
+The oldest is from the middle of the 15th century, the others dating to 1605 and 1652.

 Around 1322 the Saxon church on this site was demolished to make way for the current building, and the Saxon stones were used to create the stone skirting wall which makes up the lowest section of the tower.

 The wooden door is original, made up of six massive lanks braced diagonally on the inside.
 The thick walls, iron bars of the windows, and reinforced door suggest that the tower may have been used as the parish armoury.
 Within the tower is a trestle bier, probably dating to the late 18th century.

 So fascinating and historically important the tower is that you might be forgiven for overlooking the church itself!
 There was a Saxon church, as mentioned, but this was completely rebuilt in the 14th century.
 The interior features a very nicely crafted timber roof.

 St Leonard's was partially rebuilt in 1864 by noted Victorian architect Sir George Gilbert Scott.
 The oldest feature inside the church is the octagonal font, probably late Norman in date, with simple arcading patterns around the bowl.
 There is a wheeled bier (younger than the 18th-century bier in the tower), and an iron-bound chest, but what really makes Yarpole interesting is that the church building serves as a combination village shop, post office, art gallery, and cafe; a multi-purpose community centre and gathering place.